Lexmark's outlook warning pulls down printer makers

-Shares of laser and inkjet printer makers fell on Friday, after Lexmark International Inc joined a host of technology companies that warned of falling sales in Europe.
+July 13 Shares of laser and inkjet printer makers fell on Friday, after Lexmark International Inc (LXK.N) joined a host of technology companies that warned of falling sales in Europe.

-Lexmark's stock slid as much as 17 percent, making it one of the biggest losers on the New York Stock Exchange and dragging down rivals Xerox Corp and Hewlett-Packard.
+Lexmark's stock slid as much as 17 percent, making it one of the biggest losers on the New York Stock Exchange and dragging down rivals Xerox Corp (XRX.N) and Hewlett-Packard (HPQ.N).

-Deteriorating economic conditions in Europe and a stronger dollar have led to bleak forecasts from several American technology companies, including Advanced Micro Devices and Applied Materials.
+Deteriorating economic conditions in Europe and a stronger dollar have led to bleak forecasts from several American technology companies, including Advanced Micro Devices AMD.N and Applied Materials (AMAT.O).
+[ID:nL3E8I93CI]

 Morningstar analyst Michael Holt said printing, one of the most dispensable parts of a company's budget, is always the first target of cost-cutting measures.